Commissioner's Trophy (MLB): By franchise

 This table lists the teams that have won the Commissioner's Trophy since it was introduced in 1967.
 For a complete history of MLB championship teams, see List of World Series champions.
+The only team to win a World Series and not possess at least one Commissioner's Trophy are the Cleveland Guardians/Indians, having last won the World Series in 1948, 19 years before its introduction.